carlsmith/coffeeshop/docs/book/iteration.md

 # Iteration

-Iteration in JavaScript has archaic syntax, reminiscent of C. ES5 introduced the `forEach` function, which is prettier, but requires a function call on every iteration, so it's generally much slower.
-CoffeeScript uses modern `for`/`in` based iterators.
+Iteration in JavaScript has archaic syntax, reminiscent of C. ES5 introduced the `forEach` function, which is nice, but requires a function call on every iteration, so it's often slower.
+CoffeeScript uses simple for-loops.

-    for name in ["Roger", "Roderick", "Brian"]
+    for x in [1..8]
-      alert "Release #{name}"
+        put 2 ** x

+You can use the `then` operator to create one-liners ~ `for a in b then c`.
+CoffeeScript also allows an expression to be followed by an iterator, where it will evaluate the expression once for each iteration.

+    put 2 ** x for x in [1..8]

-You can also grab the index by providing an extra name to assign to (in practice, everyone uses `i`).
+You can also grab the index by providing an extra name to assign to.

-    for name, i in ["Roger", "Roderick", "Brian"] alert "Position: #{i} - Name: #{name}"

-You can also write oneliners, using the postfix form.

-    release prisoner for prisoner in ["Roger", "Roderick", "Brian"]

-As with Python comprehensions, you can filter too.

-    release prisoner for prisoner in prisoners when prisoner[0] is "R"
+    raceWinners = ["Ali", "Bob", "Caz"]
+    put "#{index+1} ~ #{name}" for name, index in people

-You can also use comprehensions for iterating over properties in objects; instead of the `in` keyword, use `of`.
+You can also use comprehensions for iterating over properties in objects by using the `of` keyword, instead of `in`.

-    names = sam: seaborn, donna: moss
-    alert("#{first} #{last}") for first, last of names

-CoffeeScript exposes one low-level loop, the `while` loop.
-This works like it does in JavaScript, but better: It returns an array of the results (like JavaScripts `Array.prototype.map` function).

-    num = 6
+    staff =
-    minstrel = while num -= 1
-      num + " Brave Sir Robin ran away"
+        chef:   "Jane"
+        barman: "John"

+    put "The #{position}'s name is #{name}'." for position, name of staff

 ---